-For development teams using Cucumber to design behavior driven features, stories, and scenarios, there are open source tools to translate your feature and scenario specifications into test recipes that can be consumed by TestServer.
+For development teams using Cucumber to design behavior driven features, stories, and scenarios, there are open source tools to translate your feature and scenario acceptance tests into test recipes that can be executed by TestServer.
 The practical benefits of this approach are:

 - Your Gherkin statements stay implementation free, making them easier to collaborate on